 Should I apply directly to the Administration?

 Yes.
-In addition to applying through this Project, applicants should apply directly to the Administration via
+In addition to applying through this Platform, applicants should apply directly to the Administration via

 What can I expect for the vetting process?